sky-uk/kfp-operator/docs-gen/content/docs/reference/providers/kfp.md

 ## Overview

-The KFP Operator's **Kubeflow Pipelines (KFP) Provider Service** is included within this project to interface directly with Kubeflow Pipelines.
-This service acts as a bridge between the KFP Operator and Vertex AI, facilitating operations such as pipeline submission, status monitoring, schedules and experiment management.
+The **Kubeflow Pipelines Provider Service** is included within this project to interface directly with Kubeflow Pipelines.
+This service acts as a bridge between the KFP Operator and Kubeflow Pipelines, facilitating operations such as pipeline submission, status monitoring, schedules and experiment management.

 ![KFP Provider]({{< param "subpath" >}}/master/images/kfp.svg)